Are we getting the best out of developments in technology for public transport?02/05/2014 By Tim Sander

 Apps are becoming an integrated part of our everyday life.
 Personally, I rely on apps for everything from reading the news, keeping in touch with friends and family and planning trips on public transport – particularly during the Tube strike, when I have been exploring new London transport apps.
 With smartphone ownership increasing by the day in the UK, it comes as no surprise that public transport is investing in this technology.

-As a Norwegian living in London, I always found going back to Oslo a bit stressful when it came to public transport, particularly getting the bus.
 Few bus stops actually have a ticket machine, and buying a ticket on the bus is almost twice as expensive as buying one in advance.
 When I complained about this, a friend recommended I download a free app for buying tickets.
 I will admit I am an occasional techno-sceptic and had my doubts about what I imagined would be a messy and complicated app.

 But there it was, a simple and well-designed app which gave me exactly what I wanted – an easy way to buy all kinds of tickets.
 It covers all public transport; bus, tram and underground, and a ticket is valid for one hour, allowing you to change modes of transport without having to buy a new ticket.